ConPaaS-team/conpaas/docs/installation.rst

 exposing all its functionalities via an HTTP-based API.

 ConPaaS can be used either via a command line interface called **cpsclient** or through a web frontend (**cpsfrontend**).
+Recently a command line interface called **cps-tools** has become available, that requires Python 2.7.
 This document explains how to install and configure all the aforementioned components.

 .. _ConPaaS: http://www.conpaas.eu
 .. _Flask: http://flask.pocoo.org/